 Tessera also does not remove or reduce the border areas.
 It does not smooth or despeckle the colors, either.
-The side pattern is also not as significantly affected, and the belly checkers are not always wiped clear.
+The side pattern is also not smeared or missing as is expected in many motleys and stripes, instead it usually consists of smaller chunks of saddle color.
+The belly checkers are not always wiped clear in tesseras.